 Owned by the German company Defet, the Da Vinci brand was patented in 1952.
 The company’s philosophy to use only the best materials, traditional craftsmanship, and technological progress ensures Da Vinci brushes are of the highest quality.

-By buying this product you can collect up to 12 loyalty points.
-Your cart will total 12 points that can be converted into a voucher of £0.12.
+By buying this product you can collect up to 1 loyalty point.
+Your cart will total 1 loyalty point that can be converted into a voucher of £0.10.